kmnis/kmnis.github.io/_posts/2026-05-23-llm-basics-without-the-jargon.md

 ### Introduction

-Let's say I ask ChatGPT: "What does Tolkien say about people who wander?".
+Let's say I ask ChatGPT: "What does Tolkien say about people who wander?"
 If the relevant passage is not available to the model, it may give a vague answer or say that it needs more information.

 Now let's say I provide a short passage first and then ask the same question.
 For example: